Wakanda: History

-In an alternative timeline set 2000 years in the distant past, a man named after Killmonger's real name, N'Jadaka, became a hero of the empire after retrieving the Shard of M'Kraan during the war against the Shi'ar Empire.
+2000 years in the distant past, a man named after Killmonger's real name, N'Jadaka, became a hero of the empire after retrieving the Shard of M'Kraan during the war against the Shi'ar Empire.
 However, the current ruler of Wakanda feared that N'Jadaka would overthrow him, so he sent N'Jadaka along with his squad on a secret suicide mission to take the Matrix of the Mamadou galaxy, which was inhabited by the Kronans, Shadow People, and the Klyntar.
 Upon arriving on a planet in the galaxy, they were quickly attacked by a race known as the Between.
 Trying to survive, he came across a member of the Klyntar race and bonded with it, since they had a mutual hatred against the current emperor, who made the Klyntar an endangered species.
-Upon defeating the Between, N'Jadaka and the symbiote killed the emperor and took the throne as the new emperor of the Intergalactic Empire of Wakanda.
+Upon defeating the Between, N'Jadaka and the symbiote killed the emperor and took the throne as the new emperor of the Intergalactic Empire of Wakanda, naming their new homeworld Wakanda-Prime.
 During this time, he got married and conceived a daughter.
 Upon finding out that T'Challa from the future had arrived in his present, he feared that T'Challa would join the Maroon rebels, so he had him become a member of the Nameless, slaves who had their memories wiped and were forced to mine for Vibranium on asteroids.
-However, T'Challa retained his memories of Storm and managed to escape to join the Maroon's regardless.
+However, T'Challa retained his memories of Storm and managed to escape to join the Maroons regardless.
 After that, N'Jadaka approached Bast and after recounting his origin, battled Bast's avatar.
 He was successful in killing it and making his daughter the new Avatar of Bast.
 After the Maroons got ahold of N'Jadaka's daughter and T'Challa had visited the planet of the Between, N'Jadaka with his army went after the rebels in order to get his daughter back.
 However, Bast betrayed him and made his Empire fighters crash into the mothership while a rebel commander set the planet holding the rebel base's core to explode as a last ditch attempt to stop him; resulting in the sacrifice of thousands of lives and the apparent death of N'Jadaka.

 After N'Jadaka invades Earth, Queen Ramonda forms an alliance with the Originators to prevent total destruction.
+T'Challa ultimately becomes the ruler of the modern-day version of the Intergalactic Empire of Wakanda, taking control of it from B'Wete and his Ebony Guard, merging its rule with that of the Kingdom of Wakanda.